AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/books/eberron-rising-from-the-last-war/05-chapter-1-character-creation-group-patrons.md

 **Chameleon**.
 A master of disguise, sleight of hand, and deception, the Chameleon can perform the work of the Investigator or a Confiscator right under a target's nose—or provide cover to agents with different specialties as they do their jobs.
 A high Charisma, proficiency with the disguise kit (or access to spells that cloak or disguise one's appearance), and proficiency with skills such as [Deception](Інструменти%20ДМ/CLI/rules/skills.md#Deception), [Performance](Інструменти%20ДМ/CLI/rules/skills.md#Performance), and [Sleight of Hand](Інструменти%20ДМ/CLI/rules/skills.md#Sleight%20of%20Hand) all greatly benefit the Chameleon.
 Bards and rogues, as well as characters with the charlatan, entertainer, or urchin background, often excel in this role.

-> [!readaloud] Breland Ledger—Lies on trial! karrn Spy faces justice
+> [!readaloud] Breland Ledger—Lies on trial!
+Karrn Spy faces justice
 >
 > In a courthouse surrounded by agents of the King's Citadel and thronged by reporters, judge Haliss ir'Cronn took her seat for the first session in what some are calling the "trial of the century."
 >